frey-sein/schreibhorst/Arbeitsplan.md

 - Manual selection of completions (Toggle Green Checkmark)
 - Background tools for web research, information retrieval, and fact-checking

+### Chat Analyzer
+- Content analysis of conversations to identify key themes, topics, and concepts
+- Extraction of potential prompts for content generation
+- Detection of creative intents and content preferences expressed by users
+- Transformation of conversational elements into structured generation prompts
+- Ranking system for evaluating prompt quality and relevance
+- Bridge between conversation interface and content generation tools

 ### Staging Area
 - Content display and organization
 - Options to fix, regenerate, or manually edit content